Robert H. Christenson

 Robert H. Christenson, PhD, DABCC, FACB, is the current President of the American Association for Clinical Chemistry, AACC.

-He is currently professor of pathology and professor of medical and research technology at the University of Maryland School of Medicine in Baltimore.
+As of 2026, he is a professor of pathology and professor of medical and research technology at the University of Maryland School of Medicine in Baltimore.
 He is a member of the editorial boards of Clinical Chemistry and the Journal of Clinical and Laboratory Analysis, and associate editor of Clinical Biochemistry.